 Prerequisites

-Prior to completing these steps, the following prerequisites need to be in place: In your CoreWeave organization, you need to have the following:- A deployed CKS cluster with OIDC Workload Identity enabled.
+Before you begin, make sure you have the following in place.
+In your CoreWeave organization, you must have:- A deployed CKS cluster with OIDC Workload Identity enabled.

 - A terminal.
 This tutorial is written for bash and zsh.

-kubectlinstalled and accessible from your terminal path.- An S3 CLI client installed and accessible from your terminal path.
-This guide uses the AWS CLI but any S3 CLI should work.
+kubectlinstalled and accessible from your terminal path.- An S3 command-line interface (CLI) client installed and accessible from your terminal path.
+This guide uses the AWS CLI.
+If you use another S3 CLI, adapt the commands as needed.

 Configure the CKS OIDC provider

-Register your CKS cluster as a trusted OIDC identity provider for AI Object Storage.
-This enables pods running in the cluster to exchange their projected service account tokens for temporary S3 credentials.- Launch your CKS cluster.
+Register your CKS cluster as a trusted OIDC identity provider for Object Storage.
+This lets Pods running in the cluster exchange their projected service account tokens for temporary S3 credentials.- Launch your CKS cluster.

-- In the Cloud Console, retrieve the OIDC Issuer URL for your CKS cluster:
+In the Cloud Console, retrieve the OIDC Issuer URL of your CKS cluster:

 - Go to the Clusters page.

-- Click the name of your desired cluster.
+- Click the name of your cluster.
 A cluster details panel opens on the right.

 - Configure OIDC Workload Identity Federation in the Cloud Console using this OIDC Issuer URL.